williamgilpin/howto/howto_packages.md

 Sometimes you have a bunch of helper functions or utilities that you've created for plotting or analyzing certain types of data.
-Putting these in a dedicated GitHub repo is overkill, but you'd like to have a single local directory with these files for the sake of easy version control, etc
+Putting these in a dedicated GitHub repo is overkill, but you'd like to have a single local directory with these files for the sake of easy version control, etc.

 Loosely based on [this stackexchange post](http://stackoverflow.com/questions/42214325/how-to-create-a-local-python-package-for-modules-that-i-use-for-several-differen)